Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

   char v3; // bl
   char v4; // al

   // sub_1363 reads a register by its bitmask id; sub_1415 writes one.
+This
-  // This function reads two registers, adds them, and writes the result back to the first — confirming sub_1568 is ADD reg1, reg2. v3 = sub_1363(a1, a2);                              // read register a2
+  // function reads two registers, adds them, and writes the result back to the
+  // first — confirming sub_1568 is ADD reg1, reg2.
+  v3 = sub_1363(a1, a2);                              // read register a2
   v4 = sub_1363(a1, a3);                              // read register a3
   return sub_1415(a1, a2, (unsigned __int8)(v3 + v4)); // write sum back to a2